kawikathomas/PiSetup/README.md

 [WiringPi](http://wiringpi.com) is a GPIO access library for the Raspberry Pi.
 It includes a command line utility `gpio`.

 See [http://wiringpi.com](http://wiringpi.com) for usage instructions.

-# Notes to myself

-- you need to add a file called `ssh` to the boot partition to enable ssh for a headless setup
-- upstart workers specify an environment of production in them